Dogs participate in a variety of activities that people find endearing.

 Well, you need to consult your veterinarian.
-But these following ways can cure minimal problems:
+But the following ways can cure minimal problems:

 We hope you found this information helpful in your search.

-Answer: Your dog values physical contact with you since it strengthens your relationship.
+Your dog values physical contact with you since it strengthens your relationship.
+This shows that your dog is having fun with you.
 Scratching his tush will make him sound happy and prompt him to lick the air.
-This shows that your dog is having fun with you.

-Answer: What looks to be air licking is your dog inhaling a solid fragrance.
+What looks like air licking is your dog inhaling a solid fragrance.
 They appear to be licking the air as they try to get rid of it.
 They can generally solve this issue on their own.